ShobithChandran/Stock_Prediction_Using_Prophet/README.md

 # Stock_Prediction_Prophet

-Just open the folder in VS code and run main.py with streamlit
+Just open the folder in VS code and run main.py with streamlit after installing all the dependencies